sabiqsabry/Saberion-Test/README.md

 # Saberion-Test

-This repository contains an assessment task provided by Saberion.
-The main purpose is to showcase a website, with the preview available in the `main.html` file.
+This repository contains an assessment task given to me by Saberion.

-Please note that this project is not a comprehensive representation of my abilities.
-Currently, my focus lies more on App Development and Machine Learning rather than Web Development.
-However, I am committed to improving this project further.
+To preview the site, simply click open the `main.html` file.
+Please note that this is not a comprehensive showcase of my abilities.
+Currently, I'm more focused on App Development and ML rather than Web Dev, but I'm still committed to delivering quality work.

-Kindly open the `main.html` file to preview the website.
-Keep in mind that this is what I could achieve within a limited timeframe of 4 hours, especially considering I was not feeling well during the development process.

-Moving forward, I will continue to work on enhancing the complete page.
-Your feedback and suggestions are highly appreciated.
-Thank you! 🙏🏽
+I spent about 4 hours on this project, despite being sick, so it's still a work in progress.
+Moving forward, I'll continue working on completing the page.